 There are many platforms to help you out.
 Search for online courses or enroll in educational programs hosted by professionals in the field.
 Consider joining organizations that offer certifications, e.g. the American Association of Certified Wedding Planners.

-Tip 💁 – Look for internships to gain some experience in event coordination.
+Pro tip 💁 – Look for internships to gain some experience in event coordination.
 Contact your local wedding planners and let them know you want to assist with upcoming events and bridal shows (those are never stress-free, so it’s likely that most wedding planners will appreciate the extra pair of hands).

 Since you’ll be running an event planning business, consider learning about marketing, finance management, customer service, and other relevant topics as well.

 2. Draft a solid business plan

 First and foremost, you should come up with a business name.

 If you’re stuck, try using the Zyro Business Name Generator to help you out.
 After entering your keywords (related to terms such as a wedding, events, planner, and so on), memorable business name suggestions will be presented to you.

 When you pick the right name, make sure it’s available as a domain and business name in your region.
 This way you’re able to build a strong brand that’s easier for your clients to remember.

-Your business plan should cover your company information, services, marketing plans, and financial strategy.
-Use a free template if you don’t know where to start.
+Your business plan should cover your business information, services, marketing plans, and financial strategy.
+Use a free template if you don’t know what business accounts and aspects to include.

 In order to differentiate yourself from the other small business owners in the market, you can offer one, a selection, or all of the following services:

 - Full wedding planning.
 You’ll plan the entire wedding from the first consultation to the day of, including designing the concept and coordinating with the vendors.

-- Partial wedding planning – typically, the couple will only hire you to help with their timeline and manage the event.
+- Partial wedding planning.
+Typically, the paying client will only hire you to help with their timeline and manage the wedding day.

-- Wedding consultation – you’ll only give recommendations on a couple’s event plans.
+- Wedding consultation.
+You’ll only give recommendations on engaged couples’ event plans.